How to overcome loneliness of being single

 Get out of the house and change your routine.
 Go to a coffee shop to read a book.
 Stroll over a festival site and enjoy a waffle or ice cream.

-Stop throwing yourself a pity party and instead crash your neighbor’s party.
+Stop throwing yourself a pity party and instead hang out with your girls.

 Create moments of joy for yourself by embracing being alone.

 I know I say it all the time, but I love love love journaling.
 It’s so therapeutic and the more you write the more you think.

 If you are experiencing loneliness, it’s usually because your mind reminds you of all the things you don’t have.

 Break that habit by tricking your mind into remembering all the great things you do have.
 Studies show that we internalize things better if we write them down.
 So get yourself a cute journal and start listing your blessings.

 That way every time you feel lonely you can use that list to cheer yourself up.